NCAR/FastEddy-model/docs/Tutorials/cases/SBL.rst

 Execute FastEddy
 ----------------

 Run FastEddy using the input parameters file **/tutorials/examples/Example03_SBL.in**.
+The FastEddy code will write its output to an *output* subdirectory.
+Please create an *output* directory, if one does not already exist.

 See :ref:`run_fasteddy` for instructions on how to build and run FastEddy on NSF NCAR's High Performance Computing machines.